8. Driving in Australia

 Driving under the influence of alcohol or drugs is a serious offence in Australia.

-Any vehicle, whether diplomatic or consular, may be towed if it is parked in a way that is causing a danger to other road users.
-A consular vehicle unlawfully parked may be towed away in some jurisdictions.
+The Diplomatic and Consular Corps is expected to observe parking regulations and to pay fines promptly for any violations.
+Any vehicle, including those with diplomatic or consular plates, may be towed if it is parked in a way that causes danger to other road users.
+A consular vehicle parked unlawfully can be towed away in some jurisdictions.

 Members of the diplomatic community should use normal commercial parking facilities for private use.

-Airports in Australia are privately operated and consequently there are no special arrangements for access to airport parking for missions and posts.
-Missions and posts should enquire directly with the airport corporations to establish if there are valet or other parking arrangements that may be accessed for a fee.
+Airports in Australia are privately operated.
+Except at Canberra Airport (see section 126.96.36.199) there are no special arrangements for access to airport parking for missions and posts.

-At the Canberra Airport, there is an ‘Express Passenger Pick-Up’ parking area located to the left of the airport on arrival and provides undercover parking with direct access to the arrivals halls.
-A waiting room is attached to the car park, which drivers and other staff may wish to use.
+Canberra Airport has an 'Express Passenger Pick-Up' parking area.
+The parking area is located on the ground floor of the green covered carpark and is about 20 metres from the arrivals hall.
+A waiting room is attached to the car park, which drivers and other staff may use.
 Canberra Airport has designated five vehicle parking bays for the exclusive use of the diplomatic corps in this car park.
+There are no time limits when parking in the Express passenger pick-up area however there is a parking fee.